edensitko/workflow-notifier/README.md

 ---

-### how to use the repo in your terraform workflow
+### how to use the repo in your workflow

-fork the repo and use it in your terraform workflow add the following code to your terraform workflow
+fork the repo and use it in your workflow add the following code to your workflow

 ```yaml
 - name: Get current time